akniffe1/fsf-client/README.md

 fsfclient --conf /path/to/file/where/you/want/to/copy/your/config/fsfclient.json
 ````

-Alternatively, you can clone this repo, update fsf-client/fsfclient/fsfclient.json with your desired config values, and then
+Alternatively, you can fork this repo, update fsf-client/fsfclient/fsfclient.json with your desired config values, and then
 ````
 pip install git+https://github.com/mygitaccount/fsf-client.git
 ````